 What I like to do is make a rich, luxurious balm of gilead oil with the buds.

-Today, I went on an adventure to find me some buds and make some oil.
+Today, I went on an adventure to find some buds and make oil.
 I thought I’d take you along!

 First, I went down to the local park, where there is a river.
-Often, you find cottonwoods (Populus balsamifera or P. trichocarpa for all you botanical techie types) growing along river banks.
+Often, you find cottonwoods (such as Populus balsamifera or P. trichocarpa for all you botanical types) growing along river banks.
 The roots love water.
 In western Washington State, where it is wet all over, you’ll find it growing in forests as well.
 In dryer areas, you’ll mostly find cottonwood growing by the river.

 What I usually do is wait for a good windstorm.
 After a windstorm, I’ll find cottonwood branches, entire limbs, or even entire trees all along the riverbanks.
 If I was only making a small jar of oil, I could certainly pick the buds right of a live tree and put it right in my jar.
 However, being there are so many of these trees around me, I like to wait to gather buds from trees or branches that are no longer going to turn into spring leaves.
 In other words, downed branches, limbs and trees.

 The colder the day, the better.
 Gathering too many of these buds can be quite a sticky situation!
 Native people made glue from the resin.
-If you do get resin on things you don’t want resin on, just use your leftover tincture making vodka (from the Herbal Medicine Making Kit) to clean up when making balm of gilead.
+If you do get resin on things you don’t want resin on, just use your leftover tincture-making vodka (from the Herbal Remedy Kit) to clean up when making balm of gilead.

 Today I went down to the park and took some cottonwood photos along the river.
 You can get a good idea of what a large tree looks like and what the buds look like on the tree.
 Somewhere along the way I found a bunch of fallen branches that I collected buds from.